GoodnessJames/monty/README.md

 Pint Operation: We will use the pint to also print the top element followed by a new line.
 This operation is good for debugging.
 If the staff is empty return error.

 The nop operation: This is to show that the stack machine can also perform no operation.
 This does change the state of the stack.

+Swap Operation: This is to exchange